flexbox/react-native-bootcamp/README.md

-# React Native Bootcamp for Beginners - A Curriculum
+# React Native Bootcamp — A Curriculum for Beginners

 > A series of **React Native coding challenges** with a variety of difficulties for busy developers.